- UK/EU/International: Worldwide (International, UK and EU)

 The aim of this project is to study the geometry of topological solitons and connect it to their dynamics, in one of many possible specific contexts.
 There is flexibility to give the project an algebraic-geometric (e.g. twistor constructions in gauge theory) or differential-geometric flavour (e.g. geometry of the moduli space of harmonic maps), or even a more direct physical slant, with some numerical work (e.g. solitons in exotic superconductors or the Skyrme model of nuclear physics).

-Applicants should have, or expect to obtain, a first class honours degree in Mathematics or a related discipline (such as Theoretical Physics), or equivalent.
+Applicants should have, or expect to obtain, a minimum of a UK first class honours degree in Mathematics, Physics, or a closely related discipline, or equivalent.

 How to apply

 Formal applications for research degree study should be made online through the university's website.
-Please state clearly in the research information section that the PhD you wish to be considered for is 'Geometry and dynamics of topological solitons’ as well as Professor Martin Speight as your proposed supervisor.
+Please state clearly in the research information section that the PhD you wish to be considered for is 'Geometry and Dynamics of Topological Solitons’ as well as Professor Martin Speight and Dr Derek Harland as your proposed supervisor(s).

 We welcome scholarship applications from all suitably-qualified candidates, but UK black and minority ethnic (BME) researchers are currently under-represented in our Postgraduate Research community, and we would therefore particularly encourage applications from UK BME candidates.
 All scholarships will be awarded on the basis of merit.